 The memories of those moments and events have not come in a visual way, except for that one Facebook photo, which I subsequently hid and will someday delete when I have the emotional energy needed to look at all those photos again.
 The memories have arrived as more of a feeling that silently crept up on me.
 A tingling sensation on my nerve endings.
 A trepidation in my heart.
 An unexplained unsettled feeling.

-It took me a few days to come to terms with these deep-seated feelings.
+It took me a few days to come to terms with these

 “Five years,” I kept hearing in my brain.
 “Five years.”

 I tried to ignore it.
 It would not be quashed.